What Causes A Receding Hair Line in Men

 • Eat a healthy diet and protect your hair from exposure to sun and severe cold.

-• Treat any nutritional deficiencies and medical conditions.
-Essential hair growth vitamins and minerals that may help include biotin or vitamin B7, vitamins D, E, C, A, zinc, iron, and selenium.7
+• Essential hair growth vitamins and minerals daily that should include recommended amounts of biotin or vitamin B7, vitamins D, E, C, A, zinc, iron, and selenium.7

 Foundation Skincare’s Hair Serum stimulates hair growth at the follicle root and can make hair look fuller and thicker.
-Paired with UnTangled Hair Supplement, a hair supplement with the vitamins, minerals, herbs, and acids you need to revitalize stagnant hair growth, can help your hair stay healthy and regrow.
+Paired with UnTangled Hair Supplement, a hair supplement with the right amounts of vitamins, minerals, herbs, and acids you need to revitalize stagnant hair growth, can help your hair stay healthy and regrow.
 If you are concerned with hair loss, medical experts recommend taking two capsules a day to start and tapering to one capsule to maintain hair volume.

-You can talk to your doctor about preventive medications like minoxidil.
+You can also talk to your doctor about preventive medications like minoxidil.
 These typically work while they are being used but hair loss resumes when you stop taking them.

 A receding hairline, while common, isn’t a foregone conclusion.
 Taking care of your hair and consulting your doctor about the cause of your hair loss can help you understand the best way to prevent or treat your hair loss.